 Early Life

-Prathap Chandra Reddy was born on February 5, 1933, in Aragonda, a village in Andhra Pradesh, India.
-He came from an agricultural background.
-His father, Chandrasekhar Reddy, was a farmer, and his mother, Rajyalakshmi Devi, was a homemaker.
-He completed his medical degree from Stanley Medical College in Chennai in 1958.
+Prathap Chandra Reddy was born on February 5, 1933, in Aragonda, Andhra Pradesh, India.
+His early life was shaped by his family's modest background.
+Reddy's father was a farmer, and his mother was a homemaker.
+He received his medical degree from Stanley Medical College in Chennai.
+He later specialized in cardiology in the United Kingdom and the United States.

 Rise to Success